alpheusday/ts-vista/package/README.md

 # TypeScript Vista

-An utility to enhance TypeScript.
+A utility to enhance TypeScript.

 ## License